pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 }
 ```

 Woohoo!
-Now, navigating from pages to pages feels less abrupt.
+Navigating from pages to pages feels less abrupt now.
 The animation is not applicable to my blogposts and my projects, but I'm sure I'll figure it out :wink:

 [^1]: I am convinced there is a faster way to apply the animation thingy for whenever you change the page, instead of listing all the different elements.
 I just haven't found this method yet.

 ## Making `custom.scss` more readable
-All those different changes made the `custom.scss` file quite long, which in turn made it harder for me to find whatever item I felt like changing on the day.
-At first, I believed it was the only way the file could present itself, until I poured myself into the template `assets/scss` folder: all the different elements' style file are clearly separated there under the name `_item.scss` in several subfolders.
+All those personal changes made the `custom.scss` file quite long, which in turn made it tedious for me to find whatever item I felt like changing on the day.
+At first, I believed it was the only way the file could present itself, until I seriously focused on the template `assets/scss` folder: all the different elements' style file are clearly separated there under the name `_itemname.scss` in several subfolders.
 The `@import` function pushes them up to one `_all.scss` file per folder, that are then pushed to `wowchemy.scss`, leading to a final push to a `main.scss` file containing this magical bit:
 ```css
 @import "bootstrap_variables";
 @import "_vendor/bootstrap/bootstrap";